evaristesome/Embeddedd-App-ECE2440/Readme.md

  - ESP8266
  - DHT11
  - LDC 16x2
- - Quade \n
+ - Quade.
-The purpose is to have hands on to embedded applications just for fun! \n The project is in progress ..............
+The purpose is to have hands on to embedded applications just for fun!
+The project is in progress ..............